 *(yes this star) – Do you know what this star is called?
 Asterisk or Aster-RISK – Aster means Star & Risk means anything or everything that is written in this article.
 If you find this star somewhere try to find hidden things in footnotes.

-There are few other risk which impacts you directly or indirectly – institutional risk, operational risk, event risk, company risk, geopolitical risk, sociopolitical risk, counter-party risk, reputation risk, commodity risk, management risk, principal risk, opportunity risk, prepayment risk, call risk, legal risk and I am sure I have missed lot others….
+There are few other types of risk that impact you directly or indirectly – institutional risk, operational risk, event & company risk, geopolitical risk, sociopolitical risk, counter-party risk, reputation risk, commodity risk, management risk, principal & opportunity risk, prepayment risk, call risk, legal risk and I am sure I have missed lot others….